-This shows the effectiveness of the protection provided by our countermeasures.
+While this shows the effectiveness of the protection provided by our countermeasures.
+We believe that potential actors may see these vulnerabilities and try to exploit them and while we are stopping the attacks we recommend that you adopt a more proactive security posture by reducing these vulnerabilities.
 We further recommend that we add visibility by providing GLESEC with information from your firewalls and other systems thru our MSS-SIEM service.